nilripper/fftanalyzer/README.md

 *   **Rader:** Set $N$ to a prime number (e.g., 2053).
 *   **Bluestein:** Set $N$ to a composite with large prime factors (e.g., 2000).

+## Audio Input Configuration

+The audio input device is pre-selected in the source code.
+The application is programmed to automatically attach to the operating system's default recording device.
+To specify a different hardware interface, the device selection logic within src/audio/mod.rs must be modified directly.

 ## References

 **[1]** Joel Yliluoma. *Nopea Fourier-muunnos – teoria ja toteutus modernilla C++:lla*.
 Master's thesis, University of Helsinki, Department of Mathematics and Statistics, 2024.